AlexanderShaw/AlexanderShaw.github.io/_posts/2025-11-25-graveyard-tree.md

 In every change, I would thoroughly bathe,

 relinquishing the preparation of my grave.
-It lies outside the boundary of my creation.
+It is outside the boundary of my creation.
 –Rinse me, so I may cleanly crave

 to continue lying here, in your nave,